-Children of Generation X grew up learning what at the time felt solid & correct — but in the present day it is more myth than fact.
-It always fascinates me that education evolves over time – what was once thought to be the whole truth is now a ludicrous lie.
-In this list, I will share with you 10 lessons Gen X learned long ago — which have now been disproven.
+Children of Generation X grew up learning what at the time felt solid & correct, but in the present day it is more myth than fact.
+It always fascinates me that education evolves over time; what was once thought to be the whole truth is now ludicrous.
+In this list, I will share with you 10 lessons Gen X learned long ago which have now been disproven.

 Pluto was taught for decades as the solar system’s ninth planet, in an icy orbit well away from the sun.
 Children of Gen X learned it by heart along with Mercury, Venus & the rest.
 But in 2006, astronomers declared Pluto a “dwarf planet” because it couldn’t empty its orbit of debris.
 This new science transformed our perception of the solar system & Gen Xers became nostalgic about the “lost” planet.

-It was presented as fact, fuelling fantasies about untapped intelligence & potential.
+It was presented as fact that humans only used 10% of our brains; fueling fantasies about untapped intelligence & potential.
 Movies and books were selling the idea that we might discover inward powers if only we employed more of our minds.
-Then, neuroscience revealed this to be untrue: that we do use almost all the brain functions in one day.
+Then, neuroscience revealed this to be untrue; we use almost all the brain functions in one day.

 Fears of the Cold War animated classroom drills where students were instructed to duck under their desks in case of a nuclear strike.
 This, the reasoning went, would keep them safe from flying debris & radiation.
 These exercises in fact provided little defense against the disaster of a nuclear strike.
 They were designed to dispel fear more than provide safety.